Peanut butter, banana and bacon sandwich: Variants

-The PB&B sandwich has had numerous variations, many of which were billed as "Elvis Presley's" or owing to "Elvis" himself.
+The PB&B sandwich has had numerous variations, many of which were billed as "Elvis Presley's" or "Elvis".
 Hamburgers done Elvis style have become increasingly popular in the United States as well.
-Nigella Lawson of the cooking show Nigella Bites featured "Elvis Presley's Fried Peanut Butter and Banana Sandwich" in a 2007 episode that was made of white bread, butter, a banana, and peanut butter.
+Nigella Lawson from the cooking show Nigella Bites featured "Elvis Presley's Fried Peanut Butter and Banana Sandwich" in a 2007 episode.
+It was made of white bread, butter, a banana, and peanut butter.

-Another cooking show, Sara's Secrets, featured the "Elvis" with the Peanut Butter & Co.'s recipe, which includes 8 slices of bread, butter, a banana, peanut butter, 12 slices of bacon and honey.
+Another cooking show, Sara's Secrets, featured the "Elvis" with the Peanut Butter & Co.'s recipe, which included 8 slices of bread, butter, a banana, peanut butter, 12 slices of bacon, and honey.

-A variant on the sandwich is the peanut butter banana club sandwich, which combines the sandwich with a club sandwich by adding lettuce, brown sugar and lemon juice.
+A variant on the sandwich is the peanut butter banana club sandwich, which combines the sandwich with a club sandwich by adding lettuce, brown sugar, and lemon juice.
 Another version of the sandwich, which added honey and substituted bacon bits for bacon strips, was sold under the name The Memphis at the now-shuttered "all peanut butter sandwich" restaurant P.B.
 Loco.

 The sandwich has also been featured in a cookbook for canines in The Everything Cooking for Dogs Book.
 The book suggests alternative fillings including sweet potato, carrots, pumpkin, and apples.